ska-telescope/ska-oso-pht-ui/docs/src/LandingPage.rst

      - Purpose

    * - Edit
      - Click the pencil icon to edit the details of a proposal.
-This is only active for proposals in draft status.
+This is only active for proposals in "Draft" status.
    * - View
      - Click the eye icon to view a summary of a proposal.
-There is also an option to download the proposal and is available for submitted and accepted proposals.
+There is also an option to download the proposal and is available for "Submitted" and "Accepted" proposals.
    * - Clone
      - Click the clone icon to create an exact copy of a proposal.
 This can be useful for creating new proposals based on similar past projects.
-This icon is active for submiited or acceted proposals.
+This icon is active for "Submiited" or "Accepted" proposals.
    * - Delete
      - Click the trash icon to delete a proposal.
 Note: Delete option is disabled for proposals that are "Accepted " or "Submitted".
 Selected proposal is removed from the application after confirmation.